 If to somehow generalize and systematize the approaches above, then the main characteristics of eLearning are the statements:

-Within the software (Microsoft, Linux, etc.) some opportunities give users the chance to learn and use all sorts of additional features and options.
+Within the software (Microsoft, Linux, etc.), some opportunities allow users to learn and use all sorts of additional features and options.

 Educational information systems and homepages where teachers can upload their materials; there are also simple knowledge testing systems in some educational information systems.

-Unfortunately, the process of developing such systems is time-consuming, and therefore their number is small, but they are the most effective means of learning the material.
+Unfortunately, developing such systems is time-consuming, and therefore their number is small, but they are the most effective means of learning the material.
 Universal eLearning environments that are designed either at the request of large universities or for commercial purposes, such as WebCT, Edutizer, Luvit, Moodle, IVA, etc.

 Along with the existing social networks (Facebook, Twitter, various blogs, Second Life environment, etc.), object-oriented Internet environments are emerging that will allow students to study subjects much more efficiently, using the principles of “learning by doing.”

-For the above list, it is difficult to make a rating, and it is preferably the evolution of the learning process as a result of the development of technology and our own beliefs – from simple to complex.
-At the same time, the less direct contacts between teachers and students take place, and the more motivated the student should be.
+For the above list, it is difficult to make a rating.
+It is preferably the evolution of the learning process due to the development of technology and our own beliefs – from simple to complex.
+Simultaneously, the less direct contacts between teachers and students take place, and the more motivated the student should be.

 Independent work that requires willpower and concentration is an integral part of eLearning.
 Unfortunately, these very traits of character are very different for students.
 When comparing student motivation, it is interesting to note that, on average, students are more motivated when studying career subjects and less motivated when studying basic education subjects.
-During advanced training, where students choose the field in which they want to fulfill their knowledge, motivation is much higher in comparison to students.
+During advanced training, where students choose the field they want to fulfill their knowledge, motivation is much higher than students.

 Video lectures as a part of eLearning

 There are many discussions about video lectures – whether to use them and to what extent.
-Since the audio-visual technology is developing very rapidly, students likely have the opportunity to listen to video lectures.
+Since audio-visual technology is developing rapidly, students are likely to listen to video lectures.
 However, talks at a technically poor level or, even worse, with a poor methodological level of explanation, will not attract anyone.
 Thus, preliminary preparation of lectures and technical support should be at the level.
 Moreover, a lot depends on the artistry of the teacher.

 All this should give an acceptable learning outcome.
 Worries that video lectures will be in use by the best specialists only, whose talks are audible are as unreasonable as fears about the disintegration of theaters after the invention of sound recordings.
-A direct display will always be, because the nuances of the presentation and the disclosure of professional problems, which is characteristic of each teacher-personality, are not still possible to track in the recording.
+A direct display will always be because the nuances of the presentation and the disclosure of professional problems, which is characteristic of each teacher-personality, cannot track in the recording.

 Problems may arise when using aids to check the level of knowledge, which is relatable to motivation.
 If there is a desire to acquire knowledge, then the students will do the tests by themselves, if the goal is only to get a high mark, then the experience will remain in the background, and there will be attempts to use dishonest approaches.